growombud/omnesiac/README.md

 - Better Documentation
   - Behavior
-    - `{ ttl: 0 }`
+    - `{ ttl: 0 }` = Never expire / cache forever
     - Resolution order of blocked calls not guaranteed
   - Real-world Use Cases
+    - \[Non-Blocking\] Sample data collection, where approximate precision is good-enough
+    - \[Blocking\] Cacheing burstable requests against shared resources
-- Timeouts on resolution of function calls?
+- Timeouts on resolution of decorated function calls?
+  - Maybe better to leave the onus on the function prior to Omnesiac decoration
-  - Probably makes sense in the blocking scenario
+  - Might make sense in the blocking scenario
 - Many more tests
   - Ensure proper scoping / garbage-collection aspects
 - Implement CodeCov.io or similar